What is the biggest problem in La Victoria right now?

 Valentina: Yes, if the situation at home is very bad, sometimes it's necessary.
 People get scared.
 They think their child will be taken away.
 Sometimes they distance themselves.
 That's very bad, and we want to avoid that.
 Families should know: We only want to support them, not accuse them.
 But we are childcare workers, not psychologists.
 We can't be responsible for everything.
 But that's often expected.

-Rosani: It's the state that has to protect the children and respond to difficult situations.
-We have to work with them.
-But if families stop sending their children here, that's very sad.
-That's why we have to be very careful in such cases.
+Rosani: It is the state that must protect the children and respond to difficult situations.
+We must cooperate with it.
+But it is very sad when families no longer send their children here.
+That's why we must be very careful in such cases.

 This is complicated…

 Rosani : Yes, very much so.
-Taking the child away from the family isn't a solution either.
-Children's homes aren't good either; they're often worse than the child's own family.
+Removing the child from the family is also not a solution.
+Children's homes aren't good either, often worse than the child's own family.

 What can be done?